Alternating Bias Assisted Annealing of Amorphous Oxide Tunnel Junctions: Conclusion

-We find that an alternating bias is effective in assisting the thermal annealing of a diatomic amorphous material, similar to adding restarts in simulated annealing solver to avoid local minima \cite{SimulatedAnnealingResetAlfonzetti2006}.
-This allows for significant modifications of the junction resistance, in excess of +70$\%$, with apparent reductions in loss and defects.
-The behavior of the resistance during the ABAA process showed cyclic small and large changes in resistance as the positive- and negative-bias voltages were applied and the junction resistance increased, and typically a single discontinuity in resistance was observed if sufficient number of pulses were applied.
-These results along with the temperature-dependent studies and imaging point to an assisted annealing mechanism, for example, improved local ordering and/or the a-AlO$_x$ being driven into a lower-energy glassy state\cite{Al2O3GlassTransitionTHashimoto2022,GlassTransitionDebenedettiNature2001} in the potential energy landscape, as is indicated by the observed reduction in loss and TLS.
+These results along with the temperature-dependent studies and imaging point to an assisted annealing mechanism, for example, improved local ordering and/or the a-AlO$_x$ being driven into a lower-energy glassy state \cite{Al2O3GlassTransitionTHashimoto2022,GlassTransitionDebenedettiNature2001, GlassyJunctionsPhysRevB} in the potential energy landscape, as is indicated by the observed reduction in loss and TLS.
 In order to confirm these hypotheses, more studies such as high-resolution imaging and molecular dynamics that include density-functional theory are required.
 Regardless of the mechanism, we expect that a controlled alternating bias-assisted junction annealing approach will pave the way for building large-scale superconducting quantum processors by improving qubit frequency targeting, coherence, and stability.
 Other applications where targeting tunnel junction resistance is important may benefit by allowing for more homogeneous junction chains and ensembles for devices ranging from amplifiers to voltage standards, sensors, and data storage.